sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ![gradle](./doc/img/gradle.png)

-For building and deploying the software we used Gradle.
-We used the following plugins
+For building and deploying the software Gradle was in use with the following plugins:
 - Spring Boot (Spring Boot support in Gradle)
 - Spring Dependency Management (project's dependencies version control)
 - Spotless for code validation (clean code, adhering to coding standard)